Director of Privacy, Center for Internet & Society, Stanford Law School-75360

 Option to teach a privacy class

-Demonstrated expertise in privacy law and policy
+Demonstrated expertise in privacy law and or policy

 Knowledge of relevant technology